Business Plan Examples and Sample For Students

 4.3.1 Market Trend

-The demand for bamboo straws has risen due to growing environmental attention.
-Additionally, plastic straws have been reduced due to state restrictions.
-However, the bamboo straw market is expected to achieve high growth shortly.
+The demand for bamboo straws has increased due to heightened environmental awareness.
+Additionally, plastic straw use has declined due to state restrictions.
+However, the bamboo straw market is expected to experience rapid growth in the near future.
 In addition, BambooS Sdn.
 Bhd is a unique company in Malaysia.
-We produce our straw ourselves, and we provide safety and hygiene assurance.
+We produce our own straw and provide assurances of safety and hygiene.
 The buyer can engrave their name on the straw.
-Nowadays, customers want recognition for something they buy or support.
+Currently, customers seek recognition for what they buy or support.
 They are also sincere about ‘Save the Earth’ and deserve to flex.

 4.3.2 External Environment Analysis

-Our first demographic psychographic and geographic target market is the University Putra Malaysia (UPM).
-Since we are students of UPM, it is easier to approach our target customers, including students and staff.
+Our first demographic, psychographic, and geographic target market is the University Putra Malaysia (UPM).
+As UPM students, we have easier access to our target customers, including students and staff.
 Students tend to bring their water bottles or flasks to classes.
-It is one step toward being environmentally friendly; thus, we promote their effort by selling bamboo straws.
-In addition, we will promote our product at cafes or food courts at the faculty and library.
+It is one step toward environmental sustainability; thus, we support their efforts by selling bamboo straws.
+In addition, we will promote our product in the faculty and library cafés and food courts.
 We also establish a booth at super shops.

 4.3.3 Internal Environment Analysis